-- Release the C key.
-Click to add a point on the road.
+- Click to add a point on the road.

 - In the Attributes pane, for Entrance Name, type Pembroke Road.
-Press Enter and then click Apply.
+Press the Enter key and then click Apply.

 - Go to the Manaia Road bookmark.

-- Press and hold the C key.
-Zoom in and add a point.
+- Navigate to the park entrance and add a point.

 - In the Attributes pane, for Entrance Name, type Manaia Road.
-Press Enter and then click Apply.
+Press the Enter key and then click Apply.

 - On the ribbon, click the Edit tab.
 In the Manage Edits group, click Save .